Farabi Persian Ensemble

 Nushin Farjadi was a patron of Persian arts and also founded the Persian Cultural Circle here in the Front Range of Colorado.
 Her son studied Tar with Ahmad Soufiani and she invited him to join us -- I remember that first time we played together -- it was wonderful to hear the tones of the instrument resonate through us and begin to understand the depth of Ahmad's expertise with Persian Dastgah.

-Ahmad was very generous with his time -- I visited him on weekends, and he patiently taught me several classical melodies, how to improvise in Persian rhythms, and we created a repertoire together that the clarinet could play well.
+Ahmad was very generous with his time -- I visited him on weekends, and he patiently taught me by ear several classical melodies, how to improvise in Persian rhythms, and we created a repertoire together that the clarinet could play well.

 I had always wanted to put together a collaboration of Persian dance and Western Classical Ballet...